Physical Education (PE) & Sport

 - To recognise and follow relevant rules, laws, codes, etiquette and safety procedures for different activities or events, in practice and during competition.

-- To ensure learners studying specific PE/sport qualifications leave Regents Park Community College with a result that reflects the best of their ability
+- To ensure learners studying specific PE/sport qualifications leave Regents Park Community College with a result that reflects the best of their ability.

-How is the Physical Education curriculum delivered?
+Implementation - how is the Physical Education curriculum delivered?

 - The Physical Education curriculum is designed to be challenging and appropriate to each learner’s stage of development.